-Amendments to the asset representations review agreement that otherwise would require an officer's certificate or the satisfaction of the Rating Agency Condition described in clauses (a) and (b) above may be effected with the consent of the holders of notes evidencing at least a majority in principal amount of then outstanding notes.
+Amendments to the asset representations review agreement that otherwise would require an officer's certificate or the satisfaction of the Rating Agency Condition described in clauses (a) and (b) above may be effected with the consent of the holders of notes evidencing at least a majority in principal amount of then-outstanding notes.

-In addition, each of the trust's transaction agreements may be amended without the consent of the noteholders or certificateholders, to add, modify or eliminate any provisions as may be necessary or advisable in order to comply with or obtain more favorable treatment for the issuing entity, the depositor or any of their affiliates under or with respect to any law or regulation or any accounting rule or principle (whether now or in the future in effect), so long as the Rating Agency Condition is satisfied with respect to the securities.
+In addition, each of the trust's transaction agreements may be amended without the consent of the noteholders or certificateholders, to add, modify or eliminate any provisions as may be necessary or advisable in order to comply with or obtain more favorable treatment for the issuing entity, the depositor or any of their affiliates under or with respect to any law or regulation or any accounting rule or principle (whether now or in the future in effect), so long as the Rating Agency Condition is satisfied with respect to the notes.

-The sale and servicing agreement may be amended by the depositor, the servicer and the trust, with the written consent of the indenture trustee, but without the consent of any of the noteholders or the certificateholders, to: (x) replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied with respect to the securities or (y) add credit enhancement for the benefit of any class of the notes or the certificates.
-Similarly, the indenture may be amended to replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied.

-Agency Condition is satisfied with respect to the securities without the consent of the noteholders, but with prior written notice to the hired NRSROs, the issuing entity, and the indenture trustee.
+The sale and servicing agreement may be amended by the depositor, the servicer and the trust, with the written consent of the indenture trustee, but without the consent of any of the noteholders or the certificateholders, to: (x) replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied with respect to the notes and as long as such replacement is not prohibited by Regulation RR, or (y) add credit enhancement for the benefit of any class of the notes or the certificates.
+Similarly, the indenture may be amended to replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied with respect to the notes and such replacement is not prohibited by Regulation RR, without the consent of the noteholders, but with prior written notice to the hired NRSROs, the issuing entity, and the indenture trustee.

-Each of the transaction agreements may be amended by the parties to the agreement, with prior written notice to the hired NRSROs, with the consent of the indenture trustee (except in the case of amendments to the trust agreement), the holders of notes evidencing at least a majority in principal amount of then outstanding notes and the holders of certificates evidencing at least a majority of the certificate balance.
-However, no such amendment may (a) reduce the interest rate or principal of any note or certificates that are required to consent to any such amendment, without the consent of the holders of all the outstanding notes or certificates, as the case may be.
+Each of the transaction agreements may be amended by the parties to the agreement, with prior written notice to the hired NRSROs, with the consent of the indenture trustee (except in the case of amendments to the trust agreement), the holders of notes evidencing at least a majority in principal amount of then-outstanding notes and the holders of certificates evidencing at least a majority of the certificate balance.
+However, no such amendment may (a) reduce the interest rate or principal of any note or certificate or delay the final scheduled maturity date of any note or (b) reduce the required percentage of the notes or certificates that are required to consent to any such amendment, without the consent of the holders of all the outstanding notes or certificates, as the case may be.